My Hero Academia: Vigilantes

 is a Japanese manga series written by Hideyuki Furuhashi and illustrated by Betten Court.
 It is both a spin-off and a prequel to Kōhei Horikoshi's manga series My Hero Academia.
 It was serialized in Shueisha's Jump Giga in August 2016, but was transferred to Shueisha's online magazine, Shōnen Jump+, in October of the same year, with its chapters additionally collected in 15 tankōbon volumes.
 An anime television series adaptation produced by Bones Film aired from April to June 2025.
-A second season is set to premiere in January 2026.
+A second season aired from January to March 2026.

 Plot

 My Hero Academia: Vigilantes takes place five years before the events of the main series.
 The story follows Koichi Haimawari, a young man who uses his Quirk to help others despite not being a licensed Hero.
 After he and the street performer Kazuho Haneyama are attacked by a group of thugs, they are saved by the strong vigilante Knuckleduster, who recruits Koichi and Kazuho to become vigilantes themselves.